Arnold A. Saltzman Institute of War and Peace Studies: History

-Besides the directors, prominent scholars associated with the institute have included Samuel P. Huntington (who was associate director of the institute from 1959 to 1962), Glenn Snyder, Roger Hilsman, Annette Baker Fox, Kenneth Waltz, Robert Jervis, Page Fortna, Severine Autesserre, Kim Martern, and Stephen Biddle.
+Besides the directors, prominent scholars associated with the institute have included Samuel P. Huntington (who was associate director of the institute from 1959 to 1962), Glenn Snyder, Roger Hilsman, Annette Baker Fox, Kenneth Waltz, Robert Jervis, Severine Autesserre, Kim Marten, and Stephen Biddle.
 The institute also helped foster the careers of several members who went on to high positions in government, including Michael Armacost, Joan E. Spero, Lynn E. Davis, Jean-Marie Guehenno, and Catherine McArdle Kelleher.
 In terms of physical location of the institute, it started in brownstones on 117th Street, then during the 1960s moved twice on a temporary basis before settling into the new International Affairs Building on 118th Street in 1970.

 In 2003, the institute was renamed in honor of Arnold A. Saltzman, an industrialist and diplomat who graduated from Columbia College in 1936.
 Administratively, the institute remained within the School of International and Public Affairs.
 Two endowed chairs under the Saltzman name were also added at that time.
 Saltzman said, "No bugles blow for peace – and peace is not simply the absence of war.
 There is no mechanism in our government to wage peace, to look beyond immediate crises and plan for a peaceful future.
 This Institute can help move us in that direction."